amir-zeldes/reference-coreference-scorers/README.rst

      ceafm: CEAF (Luo et al., 2005) using mention-based similarity
      ceafe: CEAF (Luo et al., 2005) using entity-based similarity
      blanc: BLANC (Luo et al., 2014) BLANC metric for gold and predicted mentions
      all: uses all the metrics to score
+     plink: use partitioned p-link score based on penultimate column partitions

      <key>: file with expected coreference chains in CoNLL-2011/2012 format